wicked-rainman/SolarClock/README.md

 When I started out on this venture, I tried using an I2C based compass (LSM303) for azimuth alignment.
 It claimed a 0.1 degree resolution, but after some failed tests and a bit of reading I discovered that although the resolution is good, accuracy is +-5 degrees.
 Given that the earth rotates through roughly 15 degrees in an hour, It just wouldn't provide the accuracy I'm looking for.
 So, in the end I went back to the drawing board and came up with a timing disk design.
 The main drawback of this approach is you need to ensure the light sensing unit is facing true north whenever you press the inevitable "go" button.

 ## North
 Finding true north is problematic.
 You could use a normal magnetic compass and deal with the offset, but from what research I've done so far this looks a little vague (Magnetic north is always on the move).
-I'm still considering adding some form of gnomon to the rotator base so it can be aligned (after performing solar observations), but that looses the semi-instant gratification of just pushing a button I've also been considering a gyro, but that leads towards the chicken and egg scenario of still not knowing where true north is.
+I'm still considering adding some form of gnomon to the rotator base so it can be aligned (after performing solar observations), but that looses the semi-instant gratification of just pushing a button I've also been considering a gyro, but that leads towards the chicken and egg situation of still not actually knowing where true north is in the first place.
 For now I'm going to carry on testing commercially availble magnetometers to see if there's something better than the LSM303.
 Watch this space.

 ## Components - Stepper motor server